josh-lim1234/Project-3/peer-review.md

 Address as many of the following points as applicable:

 + What are your initial impressions of the site interface?
++ The site has a simple design that can be easily understood.
 + Were there any parts of the interface that you found confusing, or did not work as you expected?
++ The age does not seem to have much effect on the output.
 + Were there any parts of the interface that you thought worked notably well?
++ All the parts of the interface worked as intended, I did not encounter any problems.
 + Do you have any suggestions for improvements on the interface?
++ The age should have more effect on the overall output.

 ## 2. Functional testing